Last modified: Aug 13, 2024

 Level 5 - Full Automation: The vehicle is fully autonomous and can operate in all driving conditions and scenarios without any human input or intervention.

-It is important to note that many vehicles on the market today fall into levels 1-2 of autonomy, while levels 3-5 are still in the development and testing phases.
-Additionally, even vehicles with higher levels of autonomy may still require some level of human oversight and intervention in certain situations.
+Most vehicles on the market today fall into levels 1-2 of autonomy, while levels 3-5 are still in development and testing phases.
+Even vehicles with higher levels of autonomy may still require some level of human oversight and intervention in certain situations.

-Currently it is only the Mercedes EQS that is approved on level 3 in some markeds.
+Currently, only the Mercedes EQS is approved for Level 3 autonomy in some markets.

 Most sold EVs globaly